Ke'Bryan Hayes Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 26th-ranked team ERA across all MLB pitching staffs (5.30).
+- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (5.28).

-- Urena (0-2) takes the mound for the Rockies in his fourth start of the season.
-He's put together a 9.90 ERA in 10 2/3 innings pitched, with seven strikeouts.
+- Gomber (0-3) gets the starting nod for the Rockies in his fourth start of the season.
+He has an 8.16 ERA in 14 1/3 innings pitched, with 11 strikeouts.

-- In his last appearance on Wednesday against the St. Louis Cardinals, the right-hander threw five innings, giving up three earned runs while surrendering five hits.
+- The lefty's last time out was on Saturday against the Seattle Mariners, when he tossed 3 2/3 innings, surrendering five earned runs while giving up six hits.

-- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to opposing batters.
+- In three games this season, the 29-year-old has an ERA of 8.16, with 6.9 strikeouts per nine innings.
+Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.